Advocates for Medicaid expansion looking closely at Topeka

 Rebecca says her son gets good care at GraceMed.

-GraceMed officials say Rebecca is one of tens of thousands in and around Wichita that could get benefits if Medicaid is expanded.
+GraceMed officials say Rebecca is one of the thousands in and around Wichita that could get benefits if Medicaid is expanded.

 “Some people fall between the cracks with coverage,” said Juven Nava, director of Outreach at GraceMed.
 “I’ve been helping children get Medicaid qualified.
 I have been advocating for eight years or so and the last year is the most hopeful we have been here.”